What is BlackFreelance?

 Black labor has been historically and systemically undervalued, and too many online business spaces fail to address Black experiences either in the workplace or in entrepreneurial materials.
-BlackFreelance is centered around the experience of working independently while Black, and addressing challenges and opportunities particular to those efforts (accessing the proper networks, online presence questions, communication, etc.)
+BlackFreelance is centered around the experience of working independently while Black, and addressing challenges and opportunities particular to those efforts (accessing the proper networks, online presence questions, communication, leveraging education and experience, etc.)

 All races of people are welcome here, but resources and interactions will be centered around Black experiences.

-To serve as a long-term resource for those taking or considering the journey of freelance work for their financial, mental, and social well-being, and provide support, education, resources, and networking to help them in their goals.
+To serve as a long-term, communal resource for Black people taking or considering the journey of freelance work for our financial, mental, and social well-being, and provide support, education, resources, and networking to help us in meeting our goals.

-- A person’s career does not fall on an Independent/Employment binary.
+- A person’s career does not fall on an independent/employment binary.
 In the modern work economy, most of us will flow in and out and combine variations of both across our lives.
-This will become a necessary skill and ability as the global economy matures.
+This will become a necessary skill as the global economy matures.

-- Traditional independent work/freelance resources do not address the particular needs and opportunities that Black freelancers encounter.
+- Mainstream independent work/freelance resources do not address the particular needs and opportunities that Black freelancers encounter.

 - The Internet holds particular opportunities for Black freelancers to take advantage of business growth and innovation.

-- Independent work and freelancing are a lifestyle.
+- Independent work and freelancing are fundamental to the way we live.
 They require special types of communities and self-care.

-- That Black independent workers can interact fluidly in multiple cultural spaces, Black or non-Black.
+- Black independent workers can interact fluidly in multiple cultural spaces, Black or non-Black.

-- The business of successful freelancing can be learned by almost anyone who is willing to play the long-term game.
+- The business of successful, “strategic freelancing” can be learned by almost anyone who is willing to play the long-term game.

 - Launching any type of business endeavor requires support and safety nets and that neither of those are fairly distributed.

-I’m Megan and I do most of the work around here.
-I built BlackFreelance because it’s what I wanted and honestly needed when I started life as a freelancer.
+I’m Megan and I keep BlackFreelance running.
+I launched this platform because it’s what I wanted and honestly needed when I started life as a freelancer.

-I’ve invested large amounts of time and money being coached, reading, and learning about freelancing and wanted to bring similar resources to you in a way that will allow you to see what it’s really like to freelance without taking the risks or making the mistakes that I have.
-I’m here to make your journey around freelancing as easy as possible.
+I’ve invested large amounts of time and money being coached, reading, and learning about freelancing and wanted to bring similar resources to you in a way that will allow you to see what it’s really like to freelance without taking as many of the risks or making the mistakes that I did.
+I want to see more Black people leveraging freelancing to improve their lives, and I’m here to make your journey around freelancing as easy as possible.

-Before I became a full-time independent worker, I spent 10 years in corporate America.
+Before I became a full-time independent worker, I spent a little over a decade in corporate America.
 I believe deeply in the potential of independent work to change the lives and careers of Black people around the world and in multiple industries, mostly because it completely changed mine.